-Gibney Dance has seventeen studios across two Manhattan locations.
+Gibney has twenty-three studios across two Manhattan locations.
 Granted studio space will be large enough to accommodate the needs of working choreographers and companies, but small enough to allow for close and private work.
-Studios will be assigned by Gibney Dance staff based on need and availability.
+Studios will be assigned by Gibney staff based on need and availability.
 Artists will also be granted a production office for their use throughout the residency.
-Each Resident Artist will collaborate with Gibney Dance staff to tailor each residency to fit individual artists’ needs.
+Each Resident Artist will collaborate with Gibney staff to tailor each residency to fit individual artists’ needs.

-May 31 – June 5 – Applicants to vote on eligible panelists
+Wednesday, April 4 – Friday, April 6: Applicants to vote on panelists

 Am I Eligible?

 DiP is limited to “mid-career” New York City-based dance artists who are in the “mid-stage” of the process for the project.